BlueBrain/nexus/src/main/paradox/docs/getting-started/shacl.md

-# Constraining data with SHACL
+# Data validation with SHACL

 TBC.